 In the post-war era, travelers have largely ignored Rotterdam, a city flattened by German bombs, with an industrial, working-class vibe that emanates from its port.
 But times are changing.
-In the years after World War II, sleek high-rises rose on opposite sides of the Maas River, earning the evolving vertical city a new nickname: Manhattan on the Maas.
+In the post-World War II era, sleek high-rises rose on opposite sides of the Maas River, earning the evolving vertical city a new nickname: Manhattan on the Maas.
 In 2007, Rotterdam distinguished itself as a “City of Architecture” by highlighting 40 landmarks with purple floodlights.
 When both The New York Times and Rough Guides included it among “Top 10 Cities to Visit in 2014,” a town long overlooked by tourists gained new appeal.

 Back to The Future